JackChen365/android-sample-library/readme.md

         ...
     }
     ```

+* Setup an exception handler.
+If your sample does not works properly.
+Here you could trace the exception and check it out
+you do not have an exception handler.
+When the exception occurred.
+The application will crash.
+For a demo, It not a problem.

+    ```
+    val projectApplication = SampleApplication.getProjectApplication()
+    projectApplication.androidSample.registerExceptionHandler { context, e, registerItem, item ->
+        Log.e(TAG, "Exception occurs:" + e.message)
+    }
+    ```

 * The different between RefCategory and Category.
 > We use R.string to support i18n.
 If you want to support that.
 The Category is more convenient.